ModelEarth/useeio.js/footprint/README.md

 [The 2024 State Models Report map JPEG images](https://doi.org/10.6084/m9.figshare.c.7041473) document the following factors for indicating environmental pressure intensity.

+All the maps of per dollar produced in a year by a state are derived using the N matrix values from the respective state model for the state commodity and state location and (e.g. 23/US-GA).
+Other figures might be derived from calculations with model matrices.

 **The N matrix** containing **direct and indirect impact coefficients** for different commodities for duplicating the report.
 These coefficients capture environmental pressure activities like emission and resource use associated with both direct and indirect activities.
 N matrix gives us the direct and indirect impact coeff for all 411 sectors, whose API we can use to rank environmental pressure intensity per state.
 As N matrix uses equivalency/$ as its value unit, it will be useful for calculation of total environmental impact attributed to each sector.

 **Make Matrix (V)** -  contains the total production or output of commodities by industry (sector) in each state (useful for associating production activities with environmental pressures).